-The purpose of this research is to better understand the complexities of these processes in order to consider how curriculum could be enriched by more relational understandings of people and places through multiple perspectives, narratives and knowledges.
-Her work contributes much needed socio-historical understandings of curriculum policy practices to the often highly politicised debates around the relationship between curriculum policy, public policy, historical narratives and socio-cultural change.
+Her research contributes to understanding the ways curriculum practices can be enriched by more relational representations of people, places and the past through multiple perspectives, narratives and knowledges–particularly in relation to Asia-related history.
+This work provides much needed socio-historical understandings of curriculum policy practices to the often highly politicised debates around the relationship between curriculum policy, public policy, historical narratives and socio-cultural change.

-Research interests: curriculum inquiry, history education; studies of Asia; senior secondary curriculum; critical policy analysis; discourse analysis
+Research interests: curriculum inquiry, history education; studies of Asia; senior secondary curriculum; critical policy analysis; discourse analysis; modern Chinese history

-Deakin Australia-China Relations in Higher Education Research Network
+Australia-China Relations in Higher Education Research Network, Deakin

 History Teachers' Association of Victoria (HTAV)